-COVID-19 restrictions are continuing to lighten and the weather is warming up.
+COVID-19 restrictions are continuing to lighten, and the weather is warming up.
 This means that it is the perfect time to reconnect with all of your friends you haven’t been able to see over the past few years.
-Backyard barbeques and parties are regular events during the summer season and it is just as important to protect yourself from liability, like you protect your skin from the beating sun rays.
+Backyard barbeques and parties are regular events during the summer season, and it is just as essential to protect yourself from liability as you protect your skin from the beating sun rays.

 You’ve decided to throw a barbeque with all your friends in your backyard.
-You have been preparing all week for your guests and you finally have everything set up and ready to go.
-People start to arrive and everyone is having a great time.
+You have been preparing all week for your guests, and you finally have everything set up and ready to go.
+People start to arrive, and everyone is having a great time.
 One by one, everyone piles out onto the back deck to enjoy the last of the evening sun.
-Everyone is laughing and having fun, then all of a sudden the unexpected happens.
+Everyone is laughing and having fun, and suddenly the unexpected happens.
 Your back deck suddenly gives in and collapses, people have dropped to the ground below, and some of your friends have been badly hurt.

 That sounds horrible, right?
-Believe it or not, this is something that happens fairly often.
+Believe it or not, this is something that happens pretty often.

 How To Protect You and Your Loved Ones

 In most situations, you can protect yourself and your loved ones from getting hurt on your property by maintaining your home and fixing any issues that may arise.
 You should do cleaning and general maintenance of your property twice a year to stay on top of any problematic areas.
 This can include your yard area, structures on your property like decks or sheds, and any other places people may be on your property.

 However, it is essential to remember that even with all the care you put into your property, accidents happen, and someone could become extremely injured on your property.
 In situations like this, you will want to ensure liability protection on your home insurance.